cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         # Use SHA-3 to derive a key from the binder and customization
         # strings.
 Note that the AES key does not need to be kept
         # secret from any party.
-However, when used with IpdfPoplar,
+However, when used with IdpfPoplar,
         # we require the binder to be a random nonce.
         #
         # Implementation note: This step can be cached across PRG